-A new project giving artists the opportunity to research and creatively explore the subject of climate change in relation to the unique landscape of Dumfries & Galloway.
+A project giving artists the opportunity to research and creatively explore the subject of climate change in relation to the unique landscape of Dumfries & Galloway.

 Energise is a new project being run by Upland CIC which gives artists the opportunity to research and creatively explore the subject of climate change in relation to the unique landscape of Dumfries & Galloway.
 The project aimed to connect artists and communities in order to explore perceptions and responses to climate change with specific regard to renewable energy, in an imaginative and positive way.
 It ran from October 2018 – April 2019.

 The focus of the project took the form of two overlapping artist residencies that generated exploratory and meaningful work in response to energy generation within a specific area of Dumfries and Galloway known as the Galloway Glens.

-Focussing on ‘past’, ‘present’ and ‘future’ the residencies will investigate the history of the Galloway hydro-electric scheme (a series of dams and power stations built in the 1930’s) considering its legacy and explore present day attitudes to renewable energies with the surrounding communities mapping the scheme’s impact to the present day through both people and place.
+Focussing on ‘past’, ‘present’ and ‘future’ the residencies investigated the history of the Galloway hydro-electric scheme (a series of dams and power stations built in the 1930’s) considering its legacy and explore present day attitudes to renewable energies with the surrounding communities mapping the scheme’s impact to the present day through both people and place.

-The project aims to connect with local communities, including young people and schools, to actively engage in the development of creative outcomes through working with the resident artists to explore energy generation, considering both the positive and negative impacts it has on the region’s landscapes.
+The project connected with local communities, including young people and schools, to actively engage in the development of creative outcomes through working with the resident artists to explore energy generation, considering both the positive and negative impacts it has on the region’s landscapes.

-In addition to the two artist residencies the project also consists of a professional development opportunity for an artist wishing to gain experience in participatory practice, community engagement through various workshops with the resident artists, a small exhibition for Upland member artists at the new Kirkcudbright Galleries and related talks / events.
+In addition to the two artist residencies the project also consisted of a professional development opportunity for an artist wishing to gain experience in participatory practice, community engagement through various workshops with the resident artists, and a small exhibition for Upland member artists at the new Kirkcudbright Galleries and related talks / events.